 Taking a Taxi in Prague

 Getting around Prague by public transport is easy and convenient and you may never need to use a taxi.
-Taking a taxi is a good idea when you are traveling with a lot of luggage, it is freezing cold, you need to get to a distant part of Prague, or you need to travel at night when the subway isn't running and the trams and buses run less frequently.
+Taking a taxi is a good idea when you are traveling with a lot of luggage, you need to get to a distant part of Prague, or you need to travel at night when the subway isn't running and the trams and buses run less frequently.

 Be an Educated Traveler and Don't Fall for the Prague Taxi Scam